-Assistant Dean of Community Engagement and Inclusion
+Assistant Dean for the Office of Diversity and Inclusion

 Graduate Education: Georgetown University Law Center